rustinphares/pdf2htmlEXwiki/Ideas-(GSoC-2013).md

  - [The PDF file format](http://wwwimages.adobe.com/www.adobe.com/content/dam/Adobe/en/devnet/pdf/pdfs/PDF32000_2008.pdf)
  - Libraries: Poppler, FontForge, and jQuery

-Should you be familiar with a few in the list, it's very likely that you will find some ideas below:
+Should you be familiar with a few in the list, it's very likely that you will find some ideas interesting below:

 TBE = To be explained by the mentor: a mentor will give a brief introduction to the topic, and list relative materials for the students to read.